The University of Nebraska Omaha's (UNO) digital presence is the public face of the university. As such, it should:

 Cascade CMS and Access

-The Digital Communications team oversee and have access to all pages in the CMS.
-It includes the Director of Digital Communications, Content Manager, Content Strategist, and Digital Communications Associate.
+The Digital Communications team oversees and has access to all pages in the CMS.
+It includes the Director of Digital Communications, Digital Content Strategist, and Digital Technology Specialist, and Digital Content Coordinator.

-They are also primarily responsible for the top level sections and pages (About UNO, Academics, Admissions, Engagement, Research, Alumni, and Athletics) as well as University Policies.
+They are also responsible for the top-level sections and pages (About UNO, Academics, Admissions, Engagement, Research, Alumni, and Athletics) as well as University Policies.

 The professionals on this team: